caronvincent/todo-burbanie/README.md

 Original author: Bartek Urbaniec

+# Security

+All routes require authentication and some require authorization.
+HTTP Basic auth is used.

+This program does not include user management, it uses hard-coded users defined in `TodoApplication.java`.

+# Endpoints

+## POST /categories

+Creates a category.
+Needs `ADMIN` role.

+Expects JSON with the following structure: `{"name" : "Name of category", "description" : "Category description"}`

 # Original README contents

 This is a skeleton of Spring Boot application which should be used as a start point to create a working one.